CiscoSystems/cis-diskimage-builder/README.md

 This repository houses custom elements for use with Openstack diskimage-builder

 ## Usage

+Automated creation and testing of images is scripted by

+		build_images.sh

+## Setup
-Install diskimage-builder either from pypi or github
+Install diskimage-builder either from pypi or [github](https://github.com/openstack/diskimage-builder) (Recommneded)

         pip install -r requirements.txt